reymon359/how-to-live/docs/don't backfire/index.md

-# Don't backfire
+# Don't bad-mouth

-don't backfire.
+don't bad-mouth.
 Don't talk bad of people at his back.
 If you need to say something about someone say it at its face.

 ## Quotes